How to repair a leaking pipe?

 These different methods of pipe repair have existed for years, and there are certainly many companies that work in this space.
 Amex Sanivar provides both liners and seals.
 Our company uses CIPP technology and pull-in technology on its liners.

-So, the entire journey doesn’t stop after detecting leakages, the process continues then to fixing and repairing the damages and leaks.
-There are different methods to do this like open-cut method and trenchless repairs.
+So, the entire journey doesn’t stop after detecting leakages, the process continues then to fixing and repairing the damage as well.
+There are different methods to do this: open-cut method and trenchless method.